YichaoOU/HemTools/docs/content/Bioinformatics_tools/uditas.rst

 Summary
 ^^^^^^^

-UDiTaS (UniDirectional Targeted Sequencing) is a method to capture small indels and structural rearrangements.
+UDiTaS (UniDirectional Targeted Sequencing) is a method to capture indels and structural rearrangements.

-Original code is modified, see: https://github.com/YichaoOU/uditas
+Original code is modified (customized for st. jude), see: https://github.com/YichaoOU/uditas

 Input
 ^^^^^